 Although these missions do have an educational agenda, they are not homework.
 She gets enough homework from school.
 I believe my job as parent is to keep my children excited about learning.
 I simply dangle educational opportunities in front of them and let them ultimately choose which ones to explore further.
 Many of these assignments have detailed instructions.
 Sometimes she follows them, sometimes she doesn’t.
 This is play; so she will not be graded.

 For the most part, I’ve plagiarized my material from the internet.
 I created my own simple Mission Form like the one below.
 I used courier type because it gives the feel of 1960s spy movie.
 Obviously real modern spies would get their messages in some other format, but I like the typewriter look (and surprisingly my daughter noticed and mentioned that she also liked the font).
 That’s it.
 This is one of the easiest “crafts” I’ve ever made.
+If you don’t have access to a printer, you could email or text missions, use a typewriter or even leave handwritten notes.
 Beyond that, you can make a dozen missions right away or you can do one-offs as the inspiration hits.

 Below are some of the missions we’ve created grouped by my secret educational agenda and the links where I’ve found my inspiration.

 Math for the Secret Agent: